ShakyTruce/shakytruce.github.io/pages/starkvillek12.md

 Yet as evidence in this project attests, 1970-71 was not so much an end as the beginning of a gradual and often tension-filled process that would continue for years to come.

-{% include feature/button.html text="Willie Johnson remembers the student protests that led up to the 1970-1971 desegregation of public schools" link="https://youtu.be/l3L_h2b9_ZQ" %}
+{% include feature/button.html text="Willie Johnson remembers the student protests that led up to the 1970-1971 desegregation of public schools" link="https://youtu.be/l3L_h2b9_ZQ" color="success" %}

-{% include feature/card.html header="Segregation in Education" text="Browse more object about the fight for desegregation" objectid="coll-msu-056" width="25" centered=true link="https://shakytruce.github.io/ShakyTruce/browse.html#Segregation%20in%20Education" %}
+{% include feature/pdf.html objectid="coll-msu-056" width="50" centered=true %}

 ## Integration: 1970, year 1

-{% include feature/image.html objectid="coll-scr-008;coll-scr-009;coll-scr-009;coll-scr-010;coll-scr-011;coll-scr-012;coll-scr-013" %}
+{% include feature/image.html objectid="coll-scr-008;coll-scr-009;coll-scr-010;coll-scr-011;coll-scr-012;coll-scr-013" %}

 Under the mandate of a court order, Starkville desegregated its public schools during the 1970-71 school year.
 Desegregation came with costs and opportunities.
 Henderson High School, the city’s sole African American secondary school, was not closed, as some had feared, but it was downgraded to a middle school, a move that upset many in the community.
 African American students thus found themselves integrated into the formerly all-white Starkville High.
 This was a peaceful process, but there was plenty of tension and uneasiness, especially that first year.